Chance to honour the fallen; Remembrance poetry competition

 “The reading of poems during the wreath-laying and other parts of the service is an emotional part of the event.”

-You have until November 3 to submit entries, either by post to: Remembrance Sunday Poetry Competition, The Editor, Colin Grainger, Newham and Stratford Recorders, Media House, 539 High Road, Ilford, 1G1 1UD, or email them to email@example.com.
+You have until this Sunday to submit entries, either by post to: Remembrance Sunday Poetry Competition, The Editor, Colin Grainger, Newham and Stratford Recorders, Media House, 539 High Road, Ilford, 1G1 1UD, or you can e-mail them to firstname.lastname@example.org.